mhogrefe/malachite/docs/_posts/2022-07-30-denominators.md

 An improved algorithm
 ---------------------

-Malachite's algorithm needs three things:
+Malachite's algorithm needs to be able to do three things:
-1. To be able to determine which denominators occur in an interval;
+1. Determine which denominators occur in an interval;
-2. To be able to generate all rationals with a given denominator in an interval;
+2. Generate all rationals with a given denominator in an interval;
-3. Given infinitely many iterators, each generating rationals with different denominators, to be able to interleave the iterators into a single iterator.
+3. Given infinitely many iterators, each generating rationals with different denominators, interleave the iterators into a single iterator.

 Number 2 is easy to do and not very interesting.
 You can see the details [here](https://docs.rs/malachite-q/latest/malachite_q/exhaustive/fn.exhaustive_rationals_with_denominator_inclusive_range.html).
 Number 3 is more interesting, but already solved.
 I'll post about it in the future, but for now I'll just leave a link to the relevant function [here](https://docs.rs/malachite-base/latest/malachite_base/tuples/exhaustive/fn.exhaustive_dependent_pairs.html).
 That leaves number 1.